Graham V. Florida

+Terrence grew up with two crack-addicted parents.
+School was a series of sixteen different institutions as evictions created dislocation and disruption.
+Classes were special ed for Terrence and his three brothers.
+School represented food and nutrition.
+Without the breakfasts and lunches, Tavaris would get a bag of Doritos and parse it out as a meal to the four boys.
 Mary remembers the fridge being adequate.
-“We grew up country.
-My Mama used to say if you had bread and potatoes in the house you could always make a meal.
+“We grew up country…My Mama used to say if you had bread and potatoes in the house you could always make a meal.
 It was hard.
 My kids might have some bread and jelly, but they never went to bed hungry.”
 Terrence remembers other parts of that narrative.
 “There would be spoiled milk or government cheese in the refrigerator.”

-Three children later, they were in a whirlwind of crack and abuse—“we were kicked out of the house and we weren’t let in.
+“When I was 15 I started to party.
+I was new to the game but I enjoyed the life of the city.
+I met Harry [Terrance’s father] when I was 20.
+He was a Vietnam vet 11 years older than me.”
+Three children later they were in a whirlwind of crack and abuse.
+“We were kicked out of the house and we weren’t let in.
 We stayed in the street while the party went on.”

 Bryan Gowdy doesn’t like the reference to Atticus Finch, although he is tall, lanky, soft-spoken, and works out of a modest two story building in Jacksonville.
 “I was working a lot of appellate corporate law and I thought this would be an interesting, individual case.
 I certainly didn’t expect to be arguing in front of the Supreme Court.”

-“There was a surprise ruling by the Florida Supreme Court last week.
+There was a surprise ruling by the Florida Supreme Court in 2018.
 They overturned sentences of life with the possibility of parole that had been doled out, citing that they were counter to the U.S. Supreme Court ruling Graham v.
 Florida.
 The majority argument was that because a defunct Florida parole system had not granted parole to a single person sentenced to life in prison, the state could not continue to sentence juveniles to life with the possibility of parole.
-In fact, as the state evaluates parole, the fact that the inmate was a juvenile at the time of a crime counts against them.

-“The practice of the parole system in Florida is so counter to this information, that the Supreme Court here has ruled life with parole effectively is still a death sentence for a child in Florida.”
+“The practice of the Parole system in Florida is so counter to this information, that the Supreme Court here has ruled Life WITH parole effectively is still a death sentence for a child in Florida.”

-“When Terrence was first sentenced, the authorities had somehow painted the family as being nuclear, well cared for with nurtured, loved children.
+When Terrence was first sentenced, the authorities had somehow painted the family as being nuclear, well cared for with nurtured, loved children.
 The judge was influenced by the discordant actions of a teen who would turn his back on this perfect home.
-When the case was returned from the Supreme Court for resentencing, the judge looked at a more detailed, revealing and demining picture of Terrence’s environment and the mitigating factors contributing to his delinquency.
+When the case was returned from the Supreme Court for re-sentencing, the judge looked at a more detailed, revealing and demeaning picture of Terrence’s environment and mitigating factors contributing to his delinquency.
 It was the polar opposite of what was presented in the original sentencing.